Article Quick Links

 - We have many very different roles on our organization.
 Can we have different performance review templates for different groups?

-- Could we have one extra question for the performance review for a certain department?
+- Could we have specific questions for the performance review for a certain department or role?

 A review cycle (and the actual questionnaire) is always the same for all people participating in it.
 If it's important to you to ask different kinds of questions of different departments, even if it's just one extra question for a particular department, then we'd suggest creating two independent review cycles that cover the same time frame but have different sets of questions.
 Then you assign people or departments to a particular review cycle depending on which set of questions they should receive.